NevilArt/BsMax/README.md

-# BsMax 2.80 ~ 3.1
+# BsMax Blender Addon 2.80 ~ 3.1

-BsMax is package of many different tools and UI simulator (much as possible) for [Blender 3D](https://www.blender.org/).
+BsMax is package of Modeling, Rig & Animation, Render tools and UI simulator for [Blender 3D](https://www.blender.org/).

-* Animatable Primitive Objects.
+* Interactive & Animatable Primitive Mesh & Curve Objects.
-* Collection of many different tools (Modeling, Rigging, Animation, Pipeline).
+* Modeling, Rigging, Animation, Pipeline tools.
 * Make you comfortable if you are from other software (for now mostly 3DsMax).
-* BsMax do not makes dependency in you project. you can continue your project on other Blender without BsMax.
+* BsMax do not makes dependency in projects.
+Projects can be continue on other machines without BsMax with no problems.
-* Note: the only future the will not works without BsMax is "Animated Primitives" (Not the static ones).
+* Note: the only future that not works without BsMax is "Animated Primitives" (Not the static ones).

 The goal of UI simulator is people that came from other software (like me) feel comfortable or who has to switch frequently between Blender or other software do not be confused.